Minkov/AutoCrudAdmin/docs/README.md

- Here is a final review with formatted content, fixed links, and minor edits:

 # AutoCrudAdmin

 AutoCrudAdmin is a library that provides automatic CRUD (Create, Read, Update, Delete) screens and API endpoints for entity classes in an ASP.NET Core application.